Fellow Bios

 Sustainable Business Strategist | Systematic Change Agent | Corporate Responsibility

-Zachary Rouhas is the recipient of the MBA Fellowship for 2023-2024.
 He is from the suburbs of Chicago and initially attended Southern Illinois University before enlisting in the United States Army as an M1 Abrams Tank Crewman.
 After a decade of service and three deployments he transitioned from service back to academics.
 He graduated from Rowan University School of Earth & Environment Summa Cum Laude with his BA in Environment & Sustainability Studies in May 2023.
 Through his service he has been exposed to the ravages of human-caused climate change on a global scale, and seeing these things made him extremely passionate about protecting the environment and doing so in the most impactful ways possible.
-He recently worked as a Research Assistant for Rowan University on a deep dive into the Pinelands Development Credit Program origins, and potential paths for future applications for a book being published Winter 2024.
+He recently worked as a Research Assistant for Rowan University on a deep dive into the Pinelands Development Credit Program origins, and potential paths for future applications for a book being published in winter 2024.
 Collaborating with large companies to reduce their environmental impact is the focus of his research and future career.
 Working to be an agent of change to help close the gaps between people, planet, and profit within these companies is the desired result.
 He believes the onus is on corporations to help lead the way towards a more sustainable economy, and the ability to convince them of this will be a direct result of his MBA program.

-Past MBA/MSF Fellow
+Past MBA/MSF Fellows

 Michelle Martinez, MBA 2022